ISSUE THE FOURTH

 Please, if you primarily identify as a cis-man, do not submit or make inquiries about submission.
 We are not in any way, "haters" of cis-men, but we do not publish their work.
 Especially please do not use the terms non-binary, genderqueer, genderfluid, etc. to gain entry to this publication without *actually* identifying this way -- this is a gross violation of what we do, and we are very protective of our mission.

-What is the reading circle looking for?
+What is The Circle looking for?

 Brass tacks?
 We're looking for short fiction and essays, short creative non-fiction, poetry, and illustrations/art.
 More info on the specifics of that below, but let's take a minute to discuss theme and content.